Home > Living and Working Well > Health Conditions > Mental Health

 Source: Projecting Adult Needs and Service Information (PANSI)

-The Common Mental Health Disorders profile developed by the Office for Health Improvement & Disparities (OHID) illustrates that the prevalence of depression, both identified by GPs and self-reported within the GP patient survey, is significantly higher in Blackpool than the England average.
-In the 2023 GP Survey, 17.5% of Blackpool patients self-reported having a mental health condition.
+The Common Mental Health Disorders profile developed by the Office for Health Improvement & Disparities (OHID) illustrates that the incidence of diagnosed depression (3,859 aged 18 and over) is significantly higher in Blackpool (2.7%) compared to England (1.5%) (2023/24).

-Figure 2: Diagnosed depression prevalence funnel plot analysis at sub-ICB (formerly CCG) level (2022/23 Quality and Outcomes Framework)
+Figure 2: mental health prevalence funnel plot analysis at sub-ICB (formerly CCG) level (2023/24 Quality and Outcomes Framework)

 The OHID Mental Health and Wellbeing JSNA produce a range of wellbeing indicators.
 For Blackpool, the JSNA identified:

-Figure 3 - summary of Blackpool responses to wellbeing questions in the Annual Population Survey 2022-23
+Figure 3 - summary of Blackpool responses to wellbeing questions in the Annual Population Survey April 2022 to March 2023

 Blackpool_APS_wellbeing_chart